 One popular MRA meme is titled “Feminist Quotes by Leading Feminists".
 It is a perfect example of the MRA misrepresentation of feminism.
-Either these people aren’t leaders, or the quotes are fake or from works of fiction (novels), or the quotes are taken out of context, or the quotes are accurate but representative of a particular strand of 1960s, 1970s and 80s radical feminism.
-They were hotly debated by other feminists at the time, and they’re simply not representative of modern feminism.
+Either these people aren’t leaders, or the quotes are fake or from works of fiction (novels), or the quotes are taken out of context, or the piece is obscure and has no influence or currency in feminist politics and theory, or the quotes are accurate but representative of a particular strand of 1960s, 1970s and 80s radical feminism.
+They were hotly debated by other feminists at the time, and they are simply not representative of modern feminism.

 Valerie Solanas: Solanas is notorious for the ‘SCUM Manifesto’, published in 1967, where this quote comes from.
-Yes, she wrote this.
-But it’s simply not representative of feminism, whether of late 1960s feminism or contemporary feminism.
+Solanas and her manifesto are simply not representative of feminism, whether of late 1960s feminism or contemporary feminism.

 Andrea Dworkin: This quote is by a *fictional character* in a novel of hers, “Mercy” (1990), by a woman who had been raped and is raging against this.

 Susan Brownmiller: Yes, she wrote this, in her book “Against Her Will”, in 1975.
 It hardly represents contemporary feminist thinking on sexual violence.

 Sharon Stone: She’s a prominent actor, but not at all a ‘feminist leader’.

 Catharine MacKinnon: This quote is *fake*.
 She never said it or wrote it.
 See https://www.snopes.com/fact-check/rape-seeded/.